SahPet/Academic_researcher/README.md

 Set these environment variables in your '.env.example' file renamed to `.env`:

-Optional parameters:
+**Optional parameters (change in the main py file):**

-BASE_OUTPUT_FOLDER: Default is C:\research_outputs
+- BASE_OUTPUT_FOLDER: Default is C:\research_outputs
-MAX_SEARCH_ROUNDS: Default is 7
+- MAX_SEARCH_ROUNDS: Default is 7
-MAX_REFERENCES: Default is 12
+- MAX_REFERENCES: Default is 12

 Running the main script:
 ```bash
 python research_crew_NO_CREWAI_simplified_github.py
 ```

 When prompted, enter your research question.
 The tool will:

-Generate search queries
+- Generate search queries
-Gather relevant academic references
+- Gather relevant academic references
-Synthesize content with proper citations
+- Synthesize content with proper citations
-Validate (fulltext download) and add extra references if neeed Produce and iteratively improve the academic text
+- Validate (fulltext download) and add extra references if neeed
+- Produce and iteratively improve the academic text

 ## Output Structure